 Many coordinators reading this will be in Week 3 of a six-week window with none of the scaffolding above in place.
 That is a realistic situation, not a cause for panic.
 The compressed version preserves the most important structural elements while reducing scope.

 Merge Weeks 1 and 2.
 Run the Systems Thinking protocol and the research matrix in the same week.
-Pupils scope their topic on Monday, begin the research matrix on Tuesday, and complete their first draft by Friday.
+Learners scope their topic on Monday, begin the research matrix on Tuesday, and complete their first draft by Friday.
 This is achievable if you reduce the source requirement from five to seven down to three to four and focus on depth of classification rather than breadth of collection.

 The action component can be compressed to a single week by narrowing scope.
-A pupil who began with "global food waste" may need to re-scope to "food waste in our school canteen" to make action achievable in five days.
+A learner who began with "global food waste" may need to re-scope to "food waste in our school canteen" to make action achievable in five days.
 This is not a failure of ambition.
-It is the kind of scoping decision that experienced researchers make, and modelling it explicitly teaches pupils something valuable about how inquiry actually works.
+It is the kind of scoping decision that experienced researchers make, and modelling it explicitly teaches learners something valuable about how inquiry actually works.

 Building Exhibition Readiness from Year 3

-The six-week blueprint works because it assumes pupils have some prior experience with inquiry and the Thinking Framework operations.
+The six-week blueprint works because it assumes learners have some prior experience with inquiry and the Thinking Framework operations.
 In schools where the Exhibition consistently goes well, that preparation starts in Year 3, not Year 6.
 The gap between these schools and those that struggle annually is not resources or school culture.
 It is whether the PYP unit of inquiry planning process embeds Thinking Framework operations as routine cognitive tools across the school.

 The Exhibition is the summative demonstration of six years of inquiry learning.
 When the preceding five years have built the cognitive habits this blueprint relies on, six weeks is plenty of time.
 When they have not, six weeks is never enough, regardless of how well the coordinator manages the process.